 Five Questions Working Parents Need to Ask When Considering Self-Employment

-February 14, 2020 will mark the start of my third year of self-employment.
-The past two years of growing and running my business, as well as the year of planning leading up to the start of my new company, have been both exhilarating and terrifying.
+February 14, 2020 marked the start of my third year of self-employment.
+The past two-and-a-half years of growing and running my business, as well as the year of planning leading up to the start of my new company, have been both exhilarating and terrifying.

-There were days I knew with great certainly that I was on the right path, and other days when I wondered if I made the right choice to migrate away a specific title and paycheck (a.k.a: what feels like stability).
+There were days I knew with great certainly that I was on the right path, and other days when I wondered if I made the right choice to migrate away a specific title and a really nice, regular paycheck (a.k.a: what feels like stability).

 Self-employment certainly can be a wonderful way to find more balance (note, I did not say "perfect balance").
 I have found that self-employment is a wonderful way to combine meaningful work and family demands, but it is far from perfect.
 (Don't get me started on the complexities and costs of health insurance when you are self-employed!)